 Step 1: Place chickpeas in a thick baggie.
 If you are making small batches, use sandwich size bags.
 If you are making a big single color batch, use a gallon baggie.
 Any cheap chickpeas or garbanzo beans will do.
 I used these chickpeas from Amazon.

 Step 2: Add liquid watercolor and close the baggie.
 Just a few squirts will do.
+You can also use acrylic paint instead of liquid watercolor if you want and just follow the same steps below.

 Step 3: Shake, shake, and shake!
 Massage the color into the chickpeas.
 This is the fun part that students can help with!
 If the color isn’t bright enough for you, just add a few more drops of liquid watercolor.